humphd/next/README.md

 Access to various images, scripts, stylesheets, etc. that are widely needed by our community and not hosted elsewhere.

+#### `/bin`

+Built-in commands (`cp`, `ls`, etc) are stored here.
+When a command is run, in the terminal, the user's `/bin` directory is first used to resolve the command.
+If it is found, the local filesystem version is run; otherwise, the version available via the `/bin` route is used.

 #### `/blog`

 The project's blog, which is written by community members.
 Exposing it as part of the system is important, as we aim to connect our users and developers in ways that most projects don't.